 5. What should be included with the data files?

-Background documentation helps other researchers to understand your data and helps us to create informative metadata on your data.
-Documents that should be deposited with the data files, such as administrative forms, questionnaires, code lists, manuals, analytic notes, reports and any documents useful for understanding how the data was collected and how it may be used.
+Background documentation helps other researchers to understand your data and helps us to create informative metadata.
+Documents that should be deposited with the data files, include administrative forms, questionnaires, code lists, manuals, analytic notes, reports and any documents useful for understanding how the data was collected and how it may be used.

 6. How will DataFirst make the data available?

-All data deposited with us will be available to the research community with a data access model chosen by you as the data owner.
+All data deposited with us will be available to the research community with a data access model chosen by you as the data depositor.